analytics-club-iitm/projects-22-23/_pages/vqa.md

 # Description

-Have you ever wondered how easy it would be for visually impaired people if they had a lifelong assistant to whom they could ask questions about what they see around them?
-We aim to develop a device, which takes in the image as the input, and the user can ask relevant questions regarding the image, and the machine replies with an answer taking in the Image as a context.
+Have you ever wondered how easy it would be for visually impaired people if they had a lifelong assistant for scenic descriptions?
+We are planning to develop a device, which takes in the image as input, and the user can ask relevant questions regarding the image for which the machine replies with an answer taking in the image as a context.
 We plan to integrate this tool into an edge device to make it accessible to physically challenged people.
 The illustration bellow gives you a taste of what the tool can achieve.

 <p align="center">
     <img src="assets/images/VQA.gif" width="75%">